Call Monitoring

 4. Help Improve Sales Strategy

-It goes the other way too.
-Marketers can identify actual pain points and sales objections through an in-person or recorded phone call.
-Then they can create collateral that helps the sales reps ease client concerns and overcome challenges.
+It goes the other way, too.
+Marketers can identify pain points and sales objections through in-person or recorded phone calls.
+Then, they can create collateral that helps the sales reps ease client concerns and overcome challenges.

 As new content is created, marketers can share it with sales team members.
 Sales can then refer their leads to that content to move them along the pipeline.